apache/maven-dist-tool/src/site/markdown/index.md

 In addition, dist-tool-plugin provides report for some interesting information about Maven artifacts:

-* [Plugins Prerequisites][7] report, displaying plugins' Maven and JDK version prerequisites.
+* [List Plugins Prerequisites][7] report, displaying plugins' Maven and JDK version prerequisites.

 Notice that this plugin is actually intended for Maven itself only: if interest is expressed to use it in other context, it would require more configurations.